Sidebar Sidebar Sidebar

 One of the reasons CBD wax is becoming so popular is thanks to the variety of ways you can take it.
 Even though it’s just one product, it’s relatively easy to experiment and take it through different methods or mix it with other substances, including THC.

 Vaping, dabbing, and edibles are the three primary methods to take CBD wax, each with its advantages and downsides.
+CBD wax gets most often consumed through dabbing.
 You can learn more about dabbing by reading our CBD Dabs Guide of 2023.

 Another way to absorb CBD wax is via dabbing.
-A specific pipe with a heated nail vaporizes the wax.
-This pipe is a dabbing rig.
+It’s similar to vaping, except the wax is vaporized using a dabbing rig, a specific pipe with a heated nail.
 If you want a high dose of CBD or want to save money, this is a fantastic alternative because it uses less wax.

 The ideal technique for CBD wax edibles is to substitute concentrated CBD wax for cannabis bud in a conventional marijuana recipe.
 You can learn more about cooking by reading this article called CBD Recipes for Cooking with CBD Oil.